The Shadow Lengthens

 but the ensuing aftermath of instability has caused review of lessons from the Army’s historical

-lessons is that the United States cannot win other countries’ wars for them
+lessons is that the United States cannot win other countries’ wars for them, but can certainly

 help legitimate foreign governments overcome attempts to overthrow them.
 US forces can assist